hpcugent/vsc_user_docs/mkdocs/docs/HPC/setting_up_python_virtual_environments.md

     $ module av package_name
     ```

-## Combining venv's with modules
+## Combining virtual environments with modules

-You can combine packages installed in a venv with modules.
+You can combine packages installed in a virtual environment with modules.
 The following script uses
 pytorch (which is available as a module) and Poutyne (which is not available as a module):

 ```python title="pytorch_poutyne.py"